Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: Introduction

 \section{Introduction}

 \global\long \Dist{\operatorname{Dist}} \global\long \Eval{\operatorname{Eval}}

 Autonomous agents operating in complex environments must often accomplish high-level tasks while subject to various uncertainties.
-Possible uncertainties include (but are certainly not limited to) unknown obstacles or targets, and impassable or unexpected terrain.
+Possible uncertainties include unknown obstacles or targets, and impassable or unexpected terrain.
 Additionally, a principled analytical model of the robot is typically (partially) unknown or hard to obtain.
 Operating in a complex, uncertain environment with unknown dynamics inevitably leads to deviations from the planned trajectory which can cause the original desired task to be infeasible.
 Ideally, a deployed system will fail gracefully when faced with an impossible task.

 Motivated by these challenges, this work investigates model-free control of an autonomous system for satisfying a potentially infeasible high-level task with minimal violation while operating in a complex environment.